-A - These notes have a stated interest rate of 4-5%.
-The Company has recorded an additional 5-6% of imputed interest (10% in total) to reflect the market rate for this type of debt.

-B - Prior to January 1, 2024, these notes had a stated interest rate of 4%-5%.
+- A These notes have a stated interest rate of 4-5%.
+The Company has recorded an additional 5-6% of imputed interest (10% in total) to reflect the market rate for this type of debt. - B Prior to January 1, 2024, these notes had a stated interest rate of 4%-5%.
 The Company had recorded an additional 5%-6% of imputed interest (10% total) to reflect the market rate for this type of debt.
 Effective January 1, 2024, these notes were amended to reflect an interest rate of 18%, as a result, the Company no longer imputes interest on these notes.
-There were no other changes to the

-C - These shares have been recorded at fair value on the consolidated balance sheets.
-These represent shares held in EZFL (marketable securities - related party - see note 3) in connection with advances made to EZFL.
+There were no other changes to the terms of these notes. - C These shares have been recorded at fair value on the consolidated balance sheets.
+These represent shares held in EZFL (marketable securities related party see note 3) in connection with advances made to EZFL.